Lichen growth forms: Squamulose

 A squamulous lichen has a thallus composed of small, scale-like plates – known as squamules – measuring 1–15 mm in diameter.
 These plates may be attached to the substrate across their entire lower surface, or they may be attached only along one edge, so that they overlap neighbouring plates like shingles on a roof.
 A squamulose lichen typically has no cortex on its lower surface, though a few species do.
 Some lichenologists consider squamulose lichens to be crustose lichens which peel up at their outer edges.
 Others consider them to be intermediate between crustose and foliose lichens.
 Squamulose lichens are particularly common in biological soil crust communities.
 In the Intermountain West of the United States, for example, almost 60% of all soil lichens are squamulose.
 The term "squamulose" is derived from the Latin squamulosus, meaning "provided with small scales" (from squamula, the diminutive of squama, which means "scale").

 The "look-alikes"

 In addition to the above forms, lichenologists have named a handful of informal growth forms for their resemblance to members of particular genera.
 Each of these is a subset of one of the growth forms described above.
+For an indication of what they look like, see the gallery below.